-Other loans falling due after more than one year of £1,825,000 are secured by means of a debenture, chattels mortgage and cross guarantee entered into by the Company and each of its subsidiaries.
-At 31 March 2020, the principal falls due for repayment between April and July 2021.
-Subsequent to the period end, the lender has agreed to waive the maturity date, so long as the other terms of the agreement continue to be adhered to.
-The loans bear an interest rate of 18% per annum.
+Other loans falling due after more than one year of £1,854,000 (2020: £1,825,000) are secured by means of a debenture, chattels mortgage and cross guarantee entered into by the Company and each of its subsidiaries.
+During the year the Company extended term, capitalised some interest outstanding and the principal now falls due for repayment between April and July 2022.

-The factoring facility is secured on the trade receivables amounting to £377,000.
+The factoring facility is secured on the trade receivables amounting to £610,000 (2020: £377,000).
 There is a factoring charge of 1% of the Gross debt and a discount rate of 5% above Lloyds bank base rate on net advances.
 The agreement provides for 6 months' notice by either party and certain minimum fee levels.